Multi-MCP Architecture

 Two things to feel in the lab.
 Without lazy-load, every connected server costs you regardless of relevance — the warehouse server is loaded even for a support ticket where nothing in it matters.
 With lazy-load on, the same set of servers can stay connected without paying their full cost on every turn; the agent only sees the slice it needs.

 Implementation-wise, the classifier doesn’t have to be sophisticated.
-A cheap Haiku-class call (“classify this request into one of: support / data-ops / billing / code-review”) hits 90%+ accuracy on real-world traffic and costs <$0.001 per request.
-The token savings on the main model call dwarf the classifier cost.
+A cheap Haiku-class call (“classify this request into one of: support / data-ops / billing / code-review”) can route requests into a handful of task classes at high accuracy for a fraction of a cent per call — typically well under the token savings it unlocks on the main model call.

 § 05 · A REFERENCE TOPOLOGYHow a production multi-MCP stack looks